 You’ll need top-grade encryption for users’ card data if you want your service to be trusted.

 One of the projects Mind Studios had several years back was an app for a niche publishing house selling romance books by Black authors featuring Black protagonists.
 LiT was a unique project that covered the need for representation that was at the time lacking heavily.

 We’ve created a full interface and rich functionality for Lit: at the MVP stage, the app had a store, user library, extensive list of ebook app features, in-app purchases, and more.
 At later stages of ebook mobile application development, we’ve also added several gamification features to increase engagement, created a special in-app currency, and implemented functionality to listen to audiobooks.

 All in all, the LiT app was a full-fledged e-reader app similar to Kindle but for a niche market.

 Reading apps attached to online ebook stores will continue to grow in market niches, being a convenient way for readers to find new reads in a particular niche and for indie authors and small publishing houses to earn revenue.
 While it’s challenging and requires a considerable investment of both time and money to launch an eReader startup, the possibility for profits is also not small.

-At Mind Studios, we offer not only development but also consulting services.
-If you have any questions about how to make an ebook app for Android or iOS, we’ll gladly offer our experience.
+At Mind Studios, we offer not only ebook reader app development but also consulting services.
+If you have any questions about Kindle app development or how to make an ebook app for Android or iOS, we’ll gladly offer our experience.
 Hit us up via our contact form for a consultation and a quote.